yammei/RADIA/README.md

 Last Updated: <i>Sept 9, 2024</i><br>
 Author Notes: Thank you to <b>@Daksh</b> <sup>[<a href="https://www.linkedin.com/in/dakshg/">Linkedin</a>]</sup> for sponsoring API usage.<br><br>

+[**Update**] API key expired.
+Grep bot momentarily down for maintenance in the meantime.
+You can still see how it did work on the server though.<br>
 [**Beta v0.9 Release**] Bot is functional and only needs a few more edge cases covered.
-Try GrepCord at the <a href="https://discord.gg/BYB3p5N88P">Discord Demo Server</a>.<br>
+Try GrepCord at the <a href="https://discord.gg/BYB3p5N88P">Discord Demo Server</a>.
-Update: API key expired.
-Grep bot momentarily down for maintenance in the meantime.
-You can still see how it did work on the server though.

 <h2>Doc Index</h2>